Code Collaboration using GitHub

 A pop up with a search bar will appear where you can search for the names of other github users.
 By finding someone using the search bar and then clicking “Add collaborator”, you can allow specific people to contribute to your project.
 Generally speaking, you should only list someone as a collaborator if you work with them closely and trust that they won’t do anything especially unwise with your repository.

 Adding them to the repository as a collaborator will allow them to push to the repository the same way you do.

 People you don’t know very well shouldn’t be listed as collaborators, but there are still ways for them to contribute improvements to your project.

 If you choose to work with collaborators, there are still ways for you to protect your code.
 Click the “Branches” tab.
 You will see a heading which says “Branch protection rule”.
 Adding the name of a branch here will make it a “protected branch” and the rules you choose in the section below will protect the branch (under the heading “protect matching branches”).
 For example, you may want to choose to protect the

-master branch so that pull requests and reviews are required to change the branch.
-This way, your collaborators will not be able to push to the master branch, and must submit a
+main branch so that pull requests and reviews are required to change the branch.
+This way, your collaborators will not be able to push to the main branch, and must submit a

 pull request more on this later in order for their changes to be incorporated.
 You can read more about branch protection here.

 Pull Requests - Branch and Pull Request (PR)

 Protecting your main branch will require contributors to submit their changes through a process called a Pull Request.
 As the repository owner, you can also change the code through a pull request on GitHub.